 You can wear yoga pants to the gym.
 You can wear yoga pants to work.
-You can wear yoga pants to the shops.
 You can dress yoga pants up for a restaurant.
 You can even wear yoga pants for… yoga!

-Athleisure is the lovechild of fashion and fitness and their relationship continues to blossom in 2016.
+Athleisure is the synthesis of fashion and fitness and their relationship continues to blossom.
 The UK market for activewear is expected to grow to surpass 8 billion over the next five years as athleisure continues to grow.

 Research by Keynote found that the UK market value for sportswear increased by an annual rate of 9.5% in 2014, following growth of 8.7% in 2013 and 5.3% in 2012.
 Based on current growth rates, Keynote predicts the UK Sports market will soar by 35.6% before 2019 driven by annual rates of growth between 7% and 8%.